Embiggenerd/todos_tdd/README.md

 This is using heroku's free tier, so the dyno may be asleep.
 Give it 10 seconds to startup if you don't see anything.

 ## Demonstrates
+* Ability to think on architecture level
+* Attention to accountable code
+* Ability and willingness to learn new frameworks and idioms

 ### Testing